noelp2500/AvidE2EVideoApp/README.md

 After that, in the project directory, you can run:

+To install the required packages-
 ### `npm install`

-To install the required packages
+To run-
 ### `npm start`